HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 concerning the first piggie: we tend to confuse _importance_ and _urgency_ of asynchronous tasks.

-So we've decided to turn around, and instead of dealing with the impossible task of pitting each type of job against every other one, we ask ourselves (and our product people): how urgent is this job?
+So we've decided to turn around.
+Instead of dealing with the impossible task of pitting each type of job against every other one, we ask ourselves (and our product people): how urgent is this job?
 In the sense, **by when should it complete?**.

 Implementing this turns out to be simple.
-We've adding some naming sugar:
+We've added some naming sugar:

     module Delayed::Priority
       REALTIME = 0